Tramadol: 7 things you should know

 4. Bottom Line

-- Tramadol is a strong pain relief medicine effective for both general and nerve-related pain.
-Tramadol can cause dependence and use may be limited by side effects such as nausea and sedation.
-Pain-relieving effects or side effects may be altered in some people due to genetic variation or drug interactions.
+- Tramadol is a strong opioid pain relieving medication that may be used to treat moderate to severe general and nerve-related pain.
+Tramadol may be habit-forming and misuse can cause addiction, overdose, or death.
+Its use may be limited by side effects such as nausea, constipation, and sedation.
+Pain-relieving effects or side effects may be altered in some people due to genetic variation at CYP 2D6 or drug interactions.

 5. Tips